joeycumines/ts-chan/README.md

 between concurrent operations.
-Somewhat more insidious than plain call cycles, as they are not visible in the call stack, it's important to know that promises and async/await operate on the microtask queue, unless they wait on something that operates on the macrotask queue (e.g. i.o., timers).
+Somewhat more insidious than plain call cycles, as they are not visible in the call stack, it's important to know that promises and async/await operate on the microtask queue, unless they wait on something that operates on the macrotask queue (e.g. IO, timers).

 While `queueMicrotask` is not used by this module, MDN's [Using microtasks in JavaScript with queueMicrotask()](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide)